tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 Anki comes with a few basic Note Types, but they aren't suited for learning Japanese.

-Because making your own `Note Type` is a tedious process consisting of essentially adding the fields you need and copy-pasting html and css, I recommend you to import a pre-made mining deck.
+Because making your own `Note Type` is a tedious process consisting of essentially adding the fields you need and copy-pasting HTML and CSS, I recommend you to import a pre-made mining deck.

 A sample mining deck can be found here: